The Q•Learning Nepal Trust CIO

 Q·Learning Nepal Trustees bring a wealth of understanding of good business practices, good governance and global standards of education.
 This enables us to ensure that 98% of money donated funds schools in Hangdewa and environs and this translates into children who can achieve their potential.
 We are proud of what they have achieved.

 We believe that education is the corner-stone to a fairer world and can allow the village to continue its way of life.
 The Q·Learning Nepal Trust CIO funds a quality education and the villagers choose how the village and their children develop so that this harmonious, diverse and beautiful place maintains its culture and uniqueness whilst lifting itself out of poverty.

-Charity Founder and Chair
+Charity Founder and Chair of Trustees

 Grammar School educated with a degree from Birmingham University, Lesley was born into a family who never went hungry, and she could choose the career she wanted.
 After a time in Human Resources (HR) and Organisational Development (OD) in the electricity generation and supply, and nuclear industries, Lesley trained in Group Analytic Psychotherapy and other coaching methodologies and spent 14 years self-employed as a consultant in change management and OD whilst bringing up Clare and Edward.
 When they reached secondary school, in 1997, she started Q·Learning Ltd www.qlearning.com with Karen Cove and Mike Cheeseman and became the Managing Director.